claretnnamocha/claretnnamocha/README.md

 - 💬 Ask me about backend/fintech/blockchain stuff
 - 📫 How to reach me: devclareo@gmail.com
 - 😄 Pronouns: he/him/his
-- ⚡ Fun fact: I have the special ability to watch TV and code at the same time 😄
+- ⚡ Fun fact: I love to watch TV and code at the same time 😄

 ## Socials